Xilinx/XRT/src/runtime_src/doc/toc/build.rst

    scl enable devtoolset-9 bash

-XRT includes source code for ERT firmware, which must compiled using the MicroBlaze GCC compiler, which is available in Xilinx Vitis.
+XRT includes source code for ERT firmware.
+It needs to be compiled with the MicroBlaze GCC compiler, which is available in `Xilinx Vitis™ Software Platform <https://www.xilinx.com/products/design-tools/vitis.html>`_.
-To compile the complete XRT package, please install Vitis Software Stack and set XILINX_VITIS environment.
+To generate a complete XRT package, please install Vitis™ Software Platform and setup XILINX_VITIS environment variable.
-If Vitis is not available in the build system, ERT building will be skipped.
-XRT will use ERT firmware in ``/lib/firmware/xilinx`` on the deployment system.
+If XILINX_VITIS is not available in the build system, the building and packaging steps for ERT will be skipped.
+On the deployment system, XRT will try to find the ERT firmware in ``/lib/firmware/xilinx`` directory.
 If it's not available, errors will be reported.